Brooke McEldowney

-Brooke McEldowney is a writer and musician, known as the creator of the comics 9 Chickweed Lane and Pibgorn.
+Brooke McEldowney is an American writer and musician who is best known as the creator of the comics 9 Chickweed Lane and Pibgorn.

 Life

 McEldowney was born in Charleston, West Virginia, and grew up in Florida.
 As a child he regularly drew and made music.
 He studied music at the Juilliard School of Music, obtaining a Bachelor of Arts degree and a Master of Arts degree in the viola, and also practiced drawing by drawing dancers at the School of American Ballet.
 After graduating, McEldowney lived in Central Europe for some time.

 In 2017, McEldowney posted that he had been hospitalized with a stroke, which had left him unable to function as a cartoonist for a while.

-Washington Post writer Gene Weingarten described McEldowney in 2019 as "a charming man and something of a polymath [who is] "one of the best artists drawing cartoons today".
+Washington Post writer Gene Weingarten described McEldowney in 2019 as "a charming man and something of a polymath [who is] one of the best artists drawing cartoons today".

 Career

 Music and music writing

 McEldowney has worked as a chamber musician and a freelance journalist, writing about classical music for Opus and Keynote.
 According to McEldowney, he taught music for a time when he lived in Greenwich, Connecticut.
 He was assistant editor and contributing cartoonist for Opus, a classical music magazine, and has had cartoons published in Yankee and Pulse.
 His first cartoon sale was to Punch.